 - What percentage of the SKUs you carry actually have barcodes?

 Barcode scanning technology refers to any piece of hardware that allows you to scan and read barcodes.
 This can vary from the scanners used at grocery stores to wireless scanning devices used for scanning barcodes while walking a warehouse floor.
 In the past, it was common for wholesalers and distributors to invest $100,000+ on a Warehouse Management System (WMS) with ruggedized wireless barcode scanners in order to better manage their inventory and orders.
+The other option was to manage inventory using paper and pen resulting in error, double entry and time wasted.
 However, with the introduction of new technologies, companies are now able to accomplish many of the same tasks with more affordable scanning devices integrated with ERP software.
-This option is perfect for smaller companies who don’t need a full WMS system.
+This option is perfect for smaller companies who don’t need a full WMS system and want to minimize their paper waste.

 For businesses that manage a large volume of orders per day, have a big warehouse that is set up with bin and shelf locations, pick similar products and deal with a high number of picking errors, sophisticated wireless barcode scanning is most likely a worthy investment.
 However, for those companies who do not meet the above criteria (or perhaps only a few of them), a sophisticated barcode scanning solution is probably not necessary.